Health Conditions

 TB treatment

-TB is treated with three or four antibiotics taken together for 6 months.
-The length of treatment can vary for each person.
+TB is treated with a combination of antibiotics taken together for several months.
+The length of treatment for TB can vary for each person.
 A properly taken TB treatment can cure a person completely from TB.

 TB prevention